TERMS AND CONDITIONS

 II BILL OF LADING

-- A Bill of Lading shall be completed as provided herein for each shipment.
+- A bill of lading shall be completed as provided herein for each shipment.

-- On each article covered by the Bill of Lading there shall be plainly marked thereon by the consignor the name of the consignee and the destination thereof.
+- On each article covered by the Bill of lading there shall be plainly marked thereon by the consignor the name of the consignee and the destination thereof.
 This requirement does not apply in cases where the shipment is from one consignor to one consignee and constitutes a truckload shipment.

-- The Bill of Lading shall be signed in full (not initialed) by the consignor and by the carrier as an acceptance of all terms and conditions contained therein.
+- The bill of lading shall be signed in full (not initialed) by the consignor and by the carrier as an acceptance of all terms and conditions contained therein.

-- At the option of the carrier a waybill may be prepared by the carrier and the waybill shall bear the same number of other positive means of identification as the original Bill of Lading.
-Under no circumstances shall the waybill replace the original Bill of Lading.
+- At the option of the carrier a waybill may be prepared by the carrier and the waybill shall bear the same number of other positive means of identification as the original bill of lading.
+Under no circumstances shall the waybill replace the original Bill of lading.

 III CONDITIONSO OF CARRIAGE

 - LIABILITY OF CARRIER